 🌟 On the BE469 the numbers cannot be seen until you push the Schlage button on the keypad whereas the BE468 has white reflective numbers on the keypad that are always visible

 🌟 The LED backlight on the BE469 is a blue color whereas the LED backlight on the BE468 is white

 🌟 Both models have the anti-pick shield to protect against lock tampering

 🌟 Both the BE469 and BE468 are Z-Wave compatible to use with a home automation system

 ⇒ Looking for smart light bulbs that don’t require a hub to work?
-See everything you need here.
+See everything you need on smart bulbs here.

 ⇒ Are you confused about which Hoover cordless vacuum is best?
-All the details you need here.
+All the details on Hoover cordless vacuums here.